Don't fall for utility bill scams!

 In another attempt, a NOVEC customer said a caller who claimed to be from the Co-op told the customer to pay $950 right away to avoid a service interruption.
 The caller told the customer to put the money on a prepaid debit card.

 "NOVEC does not do business this way," says Tong Thomas, customer care manager.
-"We're advising Co-op members to call customer service at 703-335-0500 or 1-888-335-0500 to verify their account information after receiving any suspicious call or text message, even if the number displayed on their phones is NOVEC's.
+"We're advising Co-op members to call the Customer Care Center at 703-335-0500 or 1-888-335-0500 to verify their account information after receiving any suspicious call or text message, even if the number displayed on their phones is NOVEC's.
 We're also advising them to contact the police or report the incident to a consumer affairs bureau."

 Ringel says, "NOVEC sometimes places automated courtesy phone calls to remind customers that their accounts are past due, but the messages never ask for Social Security, credit card, debit card, or bank account numbers, or give a dollar amount that a customer must pay.
 Nor do the messages tell customers what payment method to use.
 Furthermore, the calls are made by an interactive telephone system and not by a NOVEC employee, so the customer is never speaking with a person."